HannahEA/social-network/README.md

 ## Helena To Do ##

-In group profile page, render all events that are less than 4 in the same row;
+render all events in group profile page when clicking on new event notif button.